 Long before a child can read or do arithmetic, they're doing some of the most important learning of their lives: figuring out how to get along with other people.
-The preschool years — roughly ages three to five — are a remarkable window for social development, when the foundations of empathy, cooperation, and self-control are laid down through everyday play.
+The preschool years, roughly ages three to five, are a remarkable window for social development, when the foundations of empathy, cooperation, and self-control get laid down through everyday play.

-These foundations matter far beyond the sandbox.
-The preschooler learning to take turns is building the earliest version of the collaboration, patience, and leadership they'll draw on for the rest of their life.
+Those foundations matter far beyond the sandbox.
+The preschooler learning to take turns is building the earliest version of the patience, collaboration, and leadership they'll draw on for the rest of their life.
 Here's what to focus on, and how.

 Why so early matters

 Young children's brains are extraordinarily primed for social learning.
-The habits of connection formed in these years — how to share, how to handle not getting your way, how to notice another child is sad — become the default settings a child carries forward.
-You're not drilling skills; you're shaping the instincts that will feel natural later.
+The habits of connection formed in these years, how to share, how to handle not getting your way, how to notice that another child is sad, become the default settings a child carries forward.
+You're not drilling skills at this age.
+You're shaping the instincts that will feel natural later.

-A few capacities do most of the work at this age.
-Sharing and turn-taking, which teach that good things can be divided and waited for.
-Naming feelings, the start of emotional literacy.
-Reading basic cues — noticing when a friend is happy, sad, or angry.
-Simple conflict resolution — using words instead of hands, finding a compromise.
-And basic self-regulation — beginning to manage big feelings without falling apart.
-These five, practiced over and over, are the heart of early social development.
+A few capacities carry the load at this age.
+Sharing and turn-taking teach that good things can be divided and waited for.
+Naming feelings starts emotional literacy.
+Reading basic cues means noticing when a friend is happy, sad, or angry.
+Simple conflict resolution means using words instead of hands and finding a compromise.
+And early self-regulation is the beginning of managing big feelings without falling apart.
+Those five, practiced over and over in ordinary days, are the heart of early social development.

 Teach through play, not lectures

-Preschoolers don't learn social skills from being told about them — they learn by doing, in play.
-Cooperative games that require taking turns, pretend play that lets them try on different roles and perspectives, picture books that open conversations about feelings, and gentle coaching in the moment ("I think she wanted a turn — what could we do?") all teach far more than any instruction.
+Preschoolers don't learn social skills from being told about them.
+They learn by doing, in play.
+Cooperative games that require taking turns.
+Pretend play that lets them try on roles and perspectives.
+Picture books that open conversations about feelings.
+Gentle coaching in the moment: "I think she wanted a turn.
+What could we do?"
+All of it teaches more than instruction ever will.
 Keep it warm, playful, and low-pressure.

 Model what you want to see

-At this age especially, children are absorbing everything they watch you do.
+At this age especially, children absorb everything they watch you do.
 The way you greet people, handle frustration, apologize after a mistake, and show kindness is the most powerful lesson available.
-When your child sees you navigate the social world with warmth and repair things when they go wrong, they learn that's simply how people treat each other.
+When your child sees you move through the social world with warmth, and repair things when they go wrong, they learn that this is simply how people treat each other.

-Investing in a preschooler's social skills isn't about pushing them to grow up fast — it's about giving them, through play and warmth, the foundation of connection and confidence they'll build on for the rest of their lives.
+Investing in a preschooler's social skills isn't about pushing them to grow up fast.
+It's about giving them, through play and warmth, the foundation of connection and confidence they'll build on for decades.
 The skills look small at this age.
 Their importance is anything but.